tritonmc/triton-website/docs/concepts/translations.md

 []
 ```

-Alternatively, if you're using BungeeCord, you can initiate the collection with an
+Alternatively, if you're using a proxy (e.g., BungeeCord or Velocity),
-alternative syntax:
+you can initiate the collection with an alternative syntax:

 ```json
 {